When it helps Trump, the Supreme Court suddenly cares a lot about the Voting Rights Act

 The census determines how $880 billion in federal funding is allocated, how much representation states receive, and how political districts are drawn.
 If large numbers of immigrants don’t respond to the census, which has not asked about citizenship since 1950, the areas where they live could lose representatives in Congress and federal funding, and economic and political power could shift to whiter and more Republicans areas.
 Three federal courts have struck down the citizenship question so far.

 Voting rights lawyers have dismissed the argument that the citizenship question is needed for better enforcement of the Voting Rights Act.
-“Adding a citizenship question to the census is not helpful for voting rights enforcement,” said Dale Ho, the head of the ACLU’s Voting Rights Project, argued before the court on Tuesday.
+“Adding a citizenship question to the census is not helpful for for Voting Rights Act purposes,” said Dale Ho, the head of the ACLU’s Voting Rights Project, argued before the court on Tuesday.
 The lawyers note that the Trump administration hasn’t filed a single lawsuit to enforce the law and has supported efforts to make it harder for people of color to vote, such as strict voter ID laws and aggressive voter purging.
 John Gore, the former assistant attorney general for civil rights in the Justice Department under Donald Trump, said the question was “not necessary” to enforce the Voting Rights Act, and six former heads of the Justice Department’s Civil Rights Division filed a brief with the court saying the question will “deter Latino and other voters from responding to the census” and “undermine enforcement of the Act.”

-Kavanaugh said that a citizenship question had been recommended by the United Nations and was used by many other countries, and that it had been asked in the United States “in some form or another” since the 1880s.
-“Doesn’t that international and historical question affect how we should look at the case?” he asked.
+Kavanaugh said that a citizenship question had been recommended by the United Nations and was used by many other countries, and that it had been asked in the United States “in one form or another” since the 1800s.
+“Does that international practice, that UN recommendation, that historical practice in the United States, affect how we should look at the inclusion of a citizenship question in this case?” he asked Underwood.

 The other major issue in the case was the credibility of Ross.
 Ross initially claimed that the Justice Department had “initiated” the request for the citizenship question, but evidence in the case showed that he aggressively lobbied for the Justice Department to formally request the question.
 Ross also claimed he had not discussed the question with White House officials but later admitted he had had conversations with “senior administration officials,” including anti-immigration hard-liners like Steve Bannon.